 How to Find God’s Strength – Allow Your Insecure Thoughts

-Do you look at any of your times of extreme weakness as mistakes?
+Do you look at any of your experiences of extreme weakness as mistakes?
+I sure do.

-My story – I was working as a home health nurse manager and was preparing to visit a patient who lived several miles off of our regular patient route.
+Let me share my story to explain my point – I was working as a home health nurse manager and was preparing to visit a patient who lived several miles off of our regular patient route.

 The hospice nurse manager had asked me to deliver some supplies to another patient who also lived in the middle of nowhere, but on the way to my patient’s home.

 I had no hospice training, but the patient was stable and just needed supplies.

 It wasn’t a nurse visit (I wasn’t comfortable performing hospice nursing-especially without training), but I figured I was competent enough to drop off supplies:-)

 It was going to be a 5-minute detour.
 An easy visit.

 When I arrived at the home, there were several cars in the driveway.
 I walked up to the door and heard…wailing.
 I knocked on the screen door.

 No one came.